 - Middle School i-Term: The “i” in i-Term expresses several elements important to cultivating innovation: independent thinking, inquiry, individualization, intrinsic motivation, and investigation, to name a few.

-- Makerspace: Opening in the fall of 2017, the Makerspace will be used by students PreK-12.
-This collaborative learning space will be a place where the community will gather, share, create, innovate, and inspire each other.
+- Makerspace: The Makerspace is used by students PreK-12.
+This collaborative learning space is a place where the community gathers, shares, creates, innovates, and inspires each other.

 - Virtual Classroom: Used by students PreK-12, this allows students to take digital field trips and connect with experts normally inaccessible.
 Upper School students are able to take real-time courses from master teachers across the country.